CompileRider/Bytecore/README.md

+#### I'm developing this, and most of the features are not implemented yet.

 # Chip-8 Emulator

 A software CPU virtual machine that runs classic Chip-8 ROMs (Pong, Space Invaders, etc.).
 Reads a binary ROM into simulated RAM, runs a fetch-decode-execute cycle: read opcode, interpret it (arithmetic, memory, jumps), update CPU state.